This gallery contains 8 photos.

 That’s it!
 You’ve properly prepared your guests for a frustrating in-room ironing experience.

 Your hotel housekeeping staff should receive special training to practice folding, rolling, and tucking the iron’s cord into the wall-mounted iron keeper.
 Your guests will get a good laugh when they realize they are unable to replicate the tidy fold.

-I guess I can understand.
-After all, a lot of effort was made to actually reach for and take hold of the new roll, so why would you want to spend the additional 7.8 seconds removing the cardboard roll and replacing it with a new roll?
+I guess I understand.
+After all, a lot of effort was made to reach for and take hold of the new roll.
+Why would you spend 7.8 seconds removing the cardboard roll and replacing it with a new roll?
 That’s 7.8 seconds!
-Seven point eight seconds you’ll never get back.

 Just replace the toilet paper roll.
 All…the..way!

 I get excited (in an eye-rolling sort of way) when I discover means for putting a finer touch on how to dress with style and sophistication.
 Today I discovered a method for lacing dress shoes that gives an classier look worthy of dressier footwear.
 It’s known as the European Method, and I discovered it thanks to one of my favorite men’s style blogs, Put This On, which directed me to one of my other favorite men’s style blogs, A Suitable Wardrobe and this video.

 A little practice was needed to get it right, but the result is worth it.
 Here’s a picture of my Florsheim Imperials with the new European Method shown on the left, and the old criss-cross method on the right.

 (Oh, and you are using cedar shoe trees for your shoes, right?)